Revisiting Cinefex (40): Ghostbusters II, Indiana Jones and the Last Crusade

 Revisiting Cinefex (19): Gremlins, Buckaroo Banzai, Dreamscape

 It's okay to read Cinefex in the bath.
 The worst that can happen is the pages go crinkly.
-But you'd better take care with this one because if you drop it in the water there's no telling what might come out.
+But you'd better take care with this issue because if you drop it in the water there's no telling what might come out.
 As if you needed any more clues, the giant close-up of Gizmo on the … Continue reading Revisiting Cinefex (19): Gremlins, Buckaroo Banzai, Dreamscape

 Revisiting Cinefex (18): Indiana Jones and the Temple of Doom, Star Trek III